DeFiCh/defichain.com/content/white-paper.en.md

     #closer_look in /
 ---

-**Abstract**: The DeFi Foundation is developing DeFiChain, a blockchain specifically dedicated to decentralized financial applications.
+**Abstract**: The DeFiChain Foundation is developing DeFiChain, a blockchain specifically dedicated to decentralized financial applications.
 By focusing on the functionality of the blockchain and dedicating it specifically to decentralized finance, DeFiChain provides unparalleled high transaction throughput, reduced risk of errors, and intelligent feature development specifically for the fulfillment of financial services on the blockchain.

 **This Document is not a Prospectus**